MohamadAminGhanoum/Hackpad---macropad/README.md

 I want to build a hackpad or macropad that i can use when watching yt videos or social media.
 This will help me for when watching and when editing content.
 I have spent around 4.5 hours to do this, it took some time to get used to fusion 360 because it is my first time using it.

+Note: there are two distinct files for the .step file, one for the top and one for the bottom

 websites used to make the layout of buttons: https://kbplate.ai03.com/